sftcd/cs7ns1/assignment2/README.md

    subject: 'Email Verification - AWS Educate Application'.
 Student clicks on the link in the email to accept the AWS Educate terms.

 1. After approving the terms, Student receives an email with the following
 	subject: 'AWS Educate Application Approved' with an AWS Promotional credit code.
-Student logs in to RosettaHUB, enters the credit code and click on the orange button 'Redeem' to unlock his/her account.
+Student logs in to RosettaHUB, enters the credit code and clicks on the button 'Redeem' to get a budget of $100.

 1. You may only have an initial budget of five dollars.
 In that case, you will want to request more budget.
 You won't need that for this assignment